Demonstrating the Feasibility of Producing Culturally Preferred Vegetable Crops in Underrepresented Urban Areas

 In this demonstration and education project, City Sprouts will lean heavily on its large network of volunteers, staff, interns, community partners and associated urban farmers to identify and select three preferred crops from each selected culture (Burmese, Afghan, Iraqi, Somali, Sudanese / South Sudanese and Ukrainian) to grow on its seven acre farm.
 Crops will be identified through in depth interviews with current and former interns who represent these cultures as well as surveys distributed to community partners actively engaged with refugee populations.
 Once selected, a one-sheet production guide for each crop will be created by City Sprouts for distribution to other urban and peri-urban farmers in its extensive network as an educational resource.

-The production guides will include information on seed sourcing (from organic / sustainable and BIPOC-owned sources, if possible), propagation and transplant management using minimal plastic, minimal and/or no-till field preparation, transplant / direct seeding guidance, irrigation requirements (with a focus on water conservation), integrated weed management, the use of both organic (leaf litter, straw, etc) and biodegradable, MATER-BI based mulch.
+The production guides will include information on seed sourcing (from organic / sustainable and BIPOC-owned sources, where possible), propagation and transplant management using minimal plastic, minimal and/or no-till field preparation, transplant / direct seeding guidance, irrigation requirements (with a focus on water conservation), integrated weed management, the use of both organic (leaf litter, straw, etc) and biodegradable, MATER-BI based mulch.
 Proper harvest and post-harvest handling instructions will also be included, as well as any understood pest issues.

-Through publicly demonstrating the sustainable production of these culturally preferred crops, creating and distributing production guides and hosting a field day with refugee led community partners, City Sprouts will provide an example to other growers in the area that the production of culturally preferred crops is not just possible, but also potentially economically beneficial to their farm operation.
-Through its partnership with the Food Bank for the Heartland, City Sprouts is actively creating marketing opportunities for small scale farmers to be compensated for growing and distributing culturally preferred produce through the Food Bank’s network of partner pantries.
-The demonstration and education portions of this program will lead directly to an increase in both availability and accessibility of that produce while also increasing the economic viability of producing it for local growers.
+Through publicly demonstrating the sustainable production of these culturally preferred crops, creating and distributing production guides and hosting a field day with refugee-led community partners, City Sprouts will provide an example to other growers in the area that the production of culturally preferred crops is not just possible, but also potentially economically beneficial to their farm operation.
+Through its partnership with the Food Bank for the Heartland, City Sprouts is actively creating marketing opportunities for small-scale farmers to be compensated for growing and distributing culturally preferred produce through the Food Bank’s network of partner pantries.
+The demonstration and education portions of this program will lead directly to an increase in both the availability and accessibility of that produce while also increasing the economic viability of producing it for local growers.

 • Demonstrate the use of five sustainable production techniques in growing culturally preferred vegetables (Ex: integrative pest and weed management, cover cropping, compost applications and sustainable tillage implements (Spring-Fall 2023)